clement000/linked-data.syntaxes/README.md

 3. Navigate to `.../Sublime Text 3/Installed Packages`, and copy the file here as `LinkedData.sublime-package`.

-4. Go back to `.../Sublime Text 3/Packages`, create a directory named `LinkedData`, and copy inside this directory the [latest jar of SPARQL-Generate](https://ci.mines-stetienne.fr/sparql-generate/language-cli.html) renamed `sparql-generate.jar`.
+4. Go back to `.../Sublime Text 3/Packages`, create a directory named `LinkedData`, and copy inside this directory the [latest jar of SPARQL-Generate](https://ci.mines-stetienne.fr/sparql-generate/language-cli.html).

+5. Rename this file as `sparql-generate.jar`.

 ### Test: